Health 5 min read

 Northern Ireland's Healthcare Crisis: Half a Million on Waiting Lists as System Reaches Breaking Point

-Northern Ireland's health service is in a state of severe crisis, with nearly 545,000 people on waiting lists -- the highest figure ever recorded -- as a decade of underfunding and political deadlock at Stormont has pushed the system to breaking point.
+Northern Ireland's health service is in a state of severe crisis, with over 634,000 people on waiting lists as of late 2025 — the highest figure ever recorded — as a decade of underfunding and political deadlock at Stormont has pushed the system to breaking point, leaving patients facing waits of years for routine treatment.

 The scale of the problem is stark.
-As of the latest available data, approximately 26% of Northern Ireland's entire population is on a waiting list for some form of healthcare -- more than double the equivalent figure in England.
-Over half of those waiting for inpatient or day case treatment have been waiting longer than a year, compared to just 5.4% in England.
+As of September 2025, approximately 542,451 people were waiting for a first consultant-led outpatient appointment, with a further 91,645 waiting for inpatient or day case treatment.
+That represents more than a quarter of Northern Ireland's entire population on a waiting list for some form of healthcare — more than double the equivalent figure in England.
+Over half of those waiting for outpatient appointments have been waiting longer than a year, compared to just 5.4% in England.

-For patients, the consequences are severe.
-Research indicates that a quarter of local cancer diagnoses between 2012 and 2017 were made in emergency departments, suggesting significant deterioration in health while waiting.
-A 2018 survey found that almost half of those on waiting lists reported their health worsening during the wait.
-Patients who can afford to are increasingly turning to private care, creating growing health inequalities.
+The human cost of these waiting lists is immense and measurable.
+Research indicates that a quarter of local cancer diagnoses between 2012 and 2017 were made in emergency departments, suggesting significant deterioration in health while patients waited for planned care.
+A 2018 survey found that almost half of those on waiting lists reported their health worsening during the wait — a figure that will only have increased as waits have grown longer.

 What's Next